 It’s not particularly surprising that Google wants to encourage Fi subscribers to use its own Pixel smartphone, but limiting features on the iPhone, the most popular smartphone in the world, also limits the number of people who can get the most out of this service.

 Ultimately, it comes down to priorities: would you rather have a comprehensive unlimited data plan that covers your entire household for less money than Google Fi’s competitors?
 Or would you rather have the freedom to choose which smartphone model to use without limiting key features like 5G service?
-Those who would choose the latter option are probably better off with another plan.
+Those who would choose the latter option are probably better off with another plan from the likes of Verizon Wireless, our top provider.

 Find the latest deals on Google Fi